Fermat's Last Theorem

 The proposition was first stated as a theorem by Pierre de Fermat around 1637 in the margin of a copy of Arithmetica.
 Fermat added that he had a proof that was too large to fit in the margin.
 Although other statements claimed by Fermat without proof were subsequently proven by others and credited as theorems of Fermat (for example, Fermat's theorem on sums of two squares), Fermat's Last Theorem resisted proof, leading to doubt that Fermat ever had a correct proof.
-Consequently the proposition became known as a conjecture rather than a theorem.
+Consequently, the proposition became known as a conjecture rather than a theorem.
 After 358 years of effort by mathematicians, the first successful proof was released in 1994 by Andrew Wiles and formally published in 1995.
 It was described as a "stunning advance" in the citation for Wiles's Abel Prize award in 2016.
 It also proved much of the Taniyama–Shimura conjecture, subsequently known as the modularity theorem, and opened up entire new approaches to numerous other problems and mathematically powerful modularity lifting techniques.

 The unsolved problem stimulated the development of algebraic number theory in the 19th and 20th centuries.
-It is among the most notable theorems in the history of mathematics and prior to its proof was in the Guinness Book of World Records as the "most difficult mathematical problem", in part because the theorem has the largest number of unsuccessful proofs.
+For its influence within mathematics and in culture more broadly, it is among the most notable theorems in the history of mathematics.